Vientiane - Things to Do in Vientiane in November

 Essential Tips

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid

 Insider Knowledge

 The morning market (Talat Sao) has a secret second floor above the electronics section where elderly Lao women sell homemade jaew bong chili paste.
 November's harvest means it's fresh, and they'll let you taste it with sticky rice.
-Skip the riverside restaurants along the Mekong in November—they're overpriced, and the unpredictable weather means service halts during storms.
+Skip the riverside restaurants along the Mekong in November, they're overpriced, and the unpredictable weather means service halts during storms.
 Instead, head two blocks inland to the local joints on Chao Anou Road.
-The French cultural center (Centre Culturel et de Coopération Franco-Lao) shows free films most November nights, and the courtyard becomes a gathering spot for Lao university students practicing English November's rice harvest means every guesthouse offers khao niao for breakfast, but the best stuff comes from the roadside stands on Route 13 south of town - look for steam rising from bamboo baskets at 6am
+The French cultural center (Centre Culturel et de Coopération Franco-Lao) shows free films most November nights, and the courtyard becomes a gathering spot for Lao university students practicing English November's rice harvest means every guesthouse offers khao niao for breakfast.
+But the best stuff comes from the roadside stands on Route 13 south of town - look for steam rising from bamboo baskets at 6am

 Avoid These Mistakes